What components are used to give my trousers warmth?

 What is a membrane and what's it for?

 The membrane is a very thin component applied to the inner surface of the outer fabric.
 This hydrophilic component prevents water from seeping in while wicking away the perspiration produced by the body.
-The membrane is unbeatable when it comes to staying warm and dry.
+The membrane is essential when it comes to staying warm and dry.

 How can I be sure my trousers will give me proper protection in bad weather?